Hannah-Moon/48_MERN_Coffeeto_Ethically-Sourced_Transparently_Priced_Coffee/README.md

 # `Coffeeto`

-> : a Full Stack MERN Application With CRUD Ethically Sourced, Transparently Priced Coffee for a Better World ☕
+> - A Full Stack MERN Application With CRUD
+> - Ethically Sourced, Transparently Priced Coffee for a Better World ☕

 ## 🎬 Live Demo